Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Made with Greek yogurt and delightfully refreshing, this cold avocado soup is creamy and flavorful.
+This cold avocado soup is creamy and flavorful.
 It makes the perfect summertime lunch and can also be served as a light dinner.

 Much like iced tea, iced coffee, or cucumber water, cold soups are a lifesaver in the summer, when you can't bring yourself to heat the oven or cook over a hot stove.
 This avocado soup is delicious and refreshing.
 While the concept may seem unusual, it makes sense that this fruit would work well in a soup - after all, it's creamy and flavorful.